 - Aspirin and NSAIDS (which can cause bleeding in the stomach)

-- Dark foods such as black licorice and blueberries
+- Dark foods such as black licorice, blueberries, Oreo cookies, blackberries, grape juice, or blueberries

-If you experience this type of stool, you should see your doctor as soon as possible.
+If you experience this type of stool and it is not from food or supplements, you should see your doctor as soon as possible.

 Bright Red Stool

 When there is blood in stool, the color depends on where it is in the digestive tract.
-Blood from the upper part of the digestive tract, such as the stomach, will look dark by the time it reaches exits the body as a bowel movement.
-Blood that is bright or dark red, on the other hand, is more likely to come from the large intestine or rectum.
+Blood from the upper part of the gastrointestinal tract, such as the stomach, will look dark by the time it exits the body as a bowel movement.
+Blood that is bright red, on the other hand, is more likely to come from bleeding in the lower intestinal tract, such as the large intestine or rectum due to arteriovenous malformations, hemorrhoids, anal fissures, ulcerative colitis, diverticulosis, or colon cancer.

 Blood in stool doesn't always appear bright red.
 Blood may be also present in stool but not visible, called "occult" blood.
 A test called the Fecal Occult Blood Test is used to detect hidden blood in stool.